snando2020/EyeMovement/README.md

 It would be nice the next improvements:
 - [ ] Modify class eyes en two.
-- [ ] Use prperties of Transform in the css.
+- [ ] Use properties of Transform in the css.

 ## :memo: License ##